 As you can see, my garden is in a sad state these days.
 Last summer and fall I was too sick to clean it up — and besides, I was very afraid of the danger lurking there.

-And found a live tick.
+And found a live deer tick.
+Shocking news.

 I’d assumed that once temperatures dipped below freezing, ticks were done for ‘til spring.
 Now I know otherwise.

-- A study of the lyme-transmitting black-legged tick (Ixodes scapularis) published in the Journal of Medical Entomology just last year investigated winter survival in two locations in New York.
+- A study of the Lyme-transmitting black-legged tick (Ixodes scapularis) published in the Journal of Medical Entomology just last year investigated winter survival in two locations in New York.
 The finding?
 Despite winter conditions, more than 80% of the ticks survived.

-- A researcher in Rhode Island collected plenty of ticks after a hard freeze, and suggests they must have some kind of antifreeze enabling them to survive in frozen ground.
+- A researcher in Rhode Island collected plenty of ticks after a hard freeze, and suggests they must have some kind of “antifreeze” enabling them to survive in frozen ground.

 - Climate change is playing a role.
-Health officials in many places including Minnesota cite milder winters as one reason for the increase in lyme.
+Health officials in many places including Minnesota cite milder winters as one reason for the increase in Lyme.

 I’m already thinking about spring, when each female tick will produce 1,500 eggs or more, according to the TickEncounter Resource Center at the University of Rhode Island.
 Their website says tick activity is high in the western U.S. right now, and rising elsewhere as spring approaches.
-Seems to me there will likely be an explosion in the tick population in many places, since the winter has been mild and presumably more of the tiny creatures have survived.

 So I’m working on a list of tips to stay safe.
 Come back soon to read that post, and in the meantime: Check for ticks.